iMoonLab/DeepHypergraph/docs/source/start/structure.rst

 Fuse Features Learned from the Spectral and Spatial Domain
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In the following example, we randomly generate a **simple graph** structure with 5 vertices and 8 edges.
+In the following example, we randomly generate a **graph** structure with 5 vertices and 8 edges.
 Then, we attemp to fuse the features that learned from the different methods but the same structure ``g``.

     .. code:: python